espadrine/metabench/README.md

 - if the model does not support tool calls, add a *τ²-Bench Telecom* benchmark with a score of 0, with a source saying "No tool capabilities".

 Rules to add a model:
-- Only add models to `data/models.json`.
-Other `/data/` files are generated from it.
+- Only add models to the appropriate company file in `data/models/`.
+Other `/data/` files are generated.
 - Keep an empty line between companies.
 - Keep the models of a given company ordered from most recent to oldest.
 - Each defined model should correspond to a unique set of weights and a reasoning setting.